 As we wrote about in this article, with the classic editing experience, the UI for changing the post author was implemented as almost an afterthought, adding yet another box below the main content of a page or post.
 This simply never made sense because the author is just as equally an attribute of a post as the publish date, yet the field was extremely difficult to find.
 With the block editor, the author selection becomes a part of the document attributes, making it both easier to find and change.

-All that said, if you don’t have the time to learn the block editor right now, or if you’re experiencing odd behaviour and don’t have time to troubleshoot it, there is a workaround!
+All that said, if you don’t have the time to learn the block editor right now, if you simply don’t like it (despite the improvements described above), or if you’re experiencing odd behaviour and don’t have time to troubleshoot it, there is a workaround!
 Simply install the classic editor plugin and everything goes back to the way it was.
 Here’s how:

 - In the WordPress admin go to Plugins > Add New

 - Search for “Classic Editor” and proceed with the install

 - Once installed, be sure to Activate it

 - Go back to editing your page or post and all should be well again